daniel-furman/daniel-furman-old/index.md

 ---

 I am passionate about uncovering insights across a range of scientific, social, and economic data.
-Aiming to make the world a better place, I am particularly interested in how actionable data science is tied to asking the best questions through creative and innovative hypotheses.
+Aiming to make the world a better place, I am particularly interested in how actionable data science is tied to asking innovative and creative questions.

 ---